You Have More Than you Think – Turkey’s Revenge

 After the blessing, I ceremoniously stood as the ‘man’ of the house, blade in hand, ready to carve the bird.
 It was one of life’s great moments.

 But the knife didn’t slice into tender breast meat.
 It was hard.
 I poked the blade around.
 The whole damn turkey was bone.
-I had purchased a BONE TURKEY!
+I purchased a BONE TURKEY!

 Dave and his girlfriend probably stopped at a fast food joint on their way home.
 If not for the drumsticks and wings, it would have been perfect for vegetarians.